scalabli/quo/doc/prompts.rst

 .. code:: python

-   from quo import confirm, echo
+   import quo

-   if confirm('Do you want to continue?'): echo('Well done!')
+   if quo.confirm('Do you want to continue?'):
+    quo.echo('Well done!')

 There is also the option to make the function automatically abort the execution of the program if it does not return ``True``:

 .. code:: python

-   from quo import confirm
+   import quo

-   confirm('Do you want to continue?', abort=True)
+   quo.confirm('Do you want to continue?', abort=True)